 Stay proactive: inspect, tighten, protect, and replace when necessary.

-When a valve core’s worn or leaking, you’ll remove and replace it quickly with a valve core removal tool: unscrew the old core, drop in a compatible replacement rated for your system’s pressure, then hand-tighten it snugly without over-torquing.
-You inspect the valve stem, choose a core matched to the operating pressure (0–2000 PSI range), and act deliberately.
-Tighten securely but don’t strip threads.
-After installation, check for air leaks with soapy water; no bubbles means success.
-Regular checks prevent unexpected loss of freedom on the road.
+When a valve core is worn or leaking, remove and replace it with a valve core removal tool.
+Unscrew the old core, drop in a compatible replacement rated for your system’s pressure, then hand-tighten it snugly without over-torquing.

 - Carry a valve core removal tool and spare replacement cores.